Skip to content

 Unilever Sustainability Advisory Council

-Our Unilever Sustainability Advisory Council comprises independent external specialists in social and environmental sustainability who guide the implementation and evolution of our sustainability strategy.
-Please see the members of our council below:
+Our Unilever Sustainability Advisory Council comprises independent external specialists in social and environmental sustainability who guide the implementation and evolution of our sustainability strategy:

 A headshot of Alison Taylor.
 Alison has short brown hair and blue eyes, and is wearing a navy blue shirt with white spots on.
 She is resting her right arm on the edge of the seat as she looks towards the camera.